This is the first post in our series on data security in Tableau.

 That is exactly what we see.
 Looks like everything is working and we are ready to publish.

-How to Make Dynamic Row-Level Security in Tableau
+How to Make Dynamic Row-Level Security

 In the last few sections I have demonstrated how to set up row-level security but I implemented it on single values so you could see it working one for one.
 However, with the current implementation if new data was loaded we would have to manually update those filters.